dojo/docs/loader/amd.rst

 .. js ::

   define(["util1", "util2"], function(util1, util2){
-    // well that that was easy.
+    // well that was easy.
   });

 It is also possible to remap packages that are required by another package.
 For example: